 - College of Law

 - Institute for Biomedical Sciences

 - J. Mack Robinson College of Business

 A Commitment to Student Success

-Georgia State is recognized as a national leader in helping students achieve academic success.
-Over a decade, it raised graduation rates by 22 percentage points, the most dramatic increase of any national university.
+Georgia State is recognized as a national leader in helping students reach their academic goals.
+Over 15 years, it raised graduation rates by 23 percentage points, the most dramatic increase of any national university.
 Georgia State has used predictive analytics of student performance and proactive advising interventions to:

-- bring more than 9,000 students back to school with Panther Retention Grants
+- award more than 16,300 Panther Retention Grants to students

 - save Georgia taxpayers millions in support costs for public education because students are graduating more quickly